itssahu/HydroaGraphDiff/README.md

 ---

-# 9. Annual Loss Simulation
+# 9. Monte Carlo Simulation of Annual Loss

+A Monte Carlo framework is used to simulate stochastic event sequences and aggregate annual losses over T = 10,000 synthetic years.

+Each simulation samples event frequency, hazard intensity, vulnerability response, and loss uncertainty to generate a full probabilistic loss distribution.

 Annual loss: